KeesCBakker/hubot-command-mapper/README.md

 1. Create a branch
 2. Create unit test(s) for the change(s)
 3. Submit a pull request
-4. Contact me <a href="https://twitter.com/KeesTalksTech">@KeesTalksTech</a> if I don't respond in time.
+4. Contact <a href="https://twitter.com/KeesTalksTech">@KeesTalksTech</a> if we don't respond in time.

 _Happy coding!_